Margot Honecker: Flight to Moscow and Chile

 A new arrest warrant against Erich Honecker was issued in December 1990, but there was no immediate arrest.
 In March 1991, the couple were flown in a Soviet military jet to Moscow from the Sperenberg Airfield near Berlin.
 As soon as they arrived in Moscow, Margot's husband was taken directly to a Red Army hospital where his cancer was diagnosed.
-The two of them were then installed in a government dacha and treated as honoured guests, while one by one their Kremlin comrades fell from power.
+The two of them were then installed in a government dacha and treated as honoured guests, while one by one their Kremlin allies fell from power.
 Boris Yeltsin was already busy building up his power base in Moscow, and Erich Honecker's desperate last letter to President Gorbachev went unanswered.

-As the Soviet Union collapsed, and fearing that they might find themselves handed over to the German authorities, in August 1991 the Honeckers took refuge in the Chilean embassy, where for nearly a year they lived out of a suitcase in a small room.
+In August 1991, as the Soviet Union collapsed, the Honeckers, fearing they might find themselves handed over to the German authorities, took refuge in the Chilean embassy, where for nearly a year they lived out of a suitcase in a small room.

 They hoped to be able to fly directly from Moscow to a Chilean exile, but the German government had other ideas.
-The Russian leadership refused to become involved: it fell to the German Chancellor, Helmut Kohl, and the Chilean President, Patricio Aylwin, to negotiate a future for the Honeckers.
+The Russian leadership refused to become involved: it fell to German Chancellor Helmut Kohl and Chilean President Patricio Aylwin to negotiate a future for the Honeckers.
 There was public and political pressure in Germany for the East German leadership to be held accountable for the killings of people attempting to escape over the Berlin Wall between 1961 and 1989, while Chile had itself only recently emerged from dictatorship: Margot's own son-in-law was one among several thousand Chilean political dissidents from the Pinochet years who had reason to be grateful to the old East German political establishment that had welcomed them as political exiles during the 1970s and 1980s.

-Formally, the negotiations between Kohl and Aylwin were defined by tensions between the Chilean determination to uphold the Honeckers' right to political asylum and Germany's legal agreements on extradition: for some months the discussions were characterised by mutual intransigence.
-In the end, on 29 July 1992, Erich Honecker was sent on a special flight to face trial in Berlin, but his wife did not accompany him.
-Margot Honecker instead flew to Santiago to join her daughter Sonja and her family, who had been living in Chile since 1990.
+Formally, the negotiations between Kohl and Aylwin were defined by tensions between the Chilean determination to uphold the Honeckers' right to political asylum and Germany's legal agreements on extradition: for some months, the discussions were characterised by mutual intransigence.
+In the end, on 29 July 1992, Erich Honecker was sent on a special flight to face trial in Berlin.
+Margot Honecker was permitted to fly to Santiago to join her daughter Sonja and her family, who had been living in Chile since 1990.